 Homecoming and Reunion Weekend brings a lot of people to campus and requires advanced planning to make sure the weekend goes smoothly for University guests and visitors.
-Pre-registering helps University staff in securing enough food, drinks, tables and chairs for events.
+Pre-registering by Oct.
+29 helps University staff in securing enough food, drinks, tables and chairs for events.

 What is the benefit of pre-registering?

 It will make the beginning of your Homecoming experience a lot easier and more convenient, not to mention that it is less expensive than registering onsite ($5 savings per person).
 A pre-registration packet (which includes printed name tags and event tickets) will be ready for you to pick-up at the Pre-registration Check-in station during Homecoming.
-Additionally, those people who pre-register, will be eligible to win prizes (more information coming soon).
+Additionally, those people who pre-register, will be eligible to win prizes.
 (FYI: To be eligible for prizes, attendees must pre-register by Sunday, Oct.
 12, 2014.)
 Please note: Pre-registration will only be conducted online or by phone.